Zaki-1052/GPTPortal/README.md

   - [Payment Balance](https://platform.openai.com/account/billing/overview) - Check and increase your API Credit and add your information.
   - [Rate Limiting](https://platform.openai.com/docs/guides/rate-limits) - Guide on rate limits for OpenAI API usage.
   - [Usage Tiers](https://platform.openai.com/docs/guides/rate-limits/usage-tiers) - Details on different usage tiers and their limits.
-- [Tokenizer](https://platform.openai.com/tokenizer) - Visit the OpenAI Token Counter to determine message lengths.
 - [Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering) - A guide to effective prompt engineering with OpenAI models.
+- [OpenAI Tokenizer](https://platform.openai.com/tokenizer) - Visit the OpenAI Token Counter to determine message lengths.
+- [Vision Documentation](https://platform.openai.com/docs/guides/vision) - OpenAI insists that the Vision model called in this API Portal is no different from the regular GPT-4, but of course, if you'd like to be sure that you're using the old version that we all miss, please change the model name as specified.

 ### Author Links and Custom GPTs